Clinejection — Compromising Cline's Production Releases just by Prompting an Issue Triager

 **Author:** @${{ github.event.issue.user.login || 'See issue details below' }}

 The workflow restricts the GITHUB_TOKEN permissions and the only direct secret exposure would be the Anthropic API key.
-But that’s not where the real risk comes from.
+But that’s not where the real risk came from.

 The Prompt Injection